Key West Library

-The Key West Library, also known as the Monroe County May Hill Russell Library is main branch of the Monroe County Library System and is based in Key West, Florida.
+The Key West Library, also known as the Monroe County May Hill Russell Library, is main branch of the Monroe County Library System and is based in Key West, Florida.
 There are five branches that make up the Monroe County Library System and the Key West Library has been part of Key West island life for more than 50 years.
 The Key West Library is the southernmost branch of the Monroe County Public Library and is one of the oldest libraries in the state of Florida.
 The Key West Library serves more than a quarter of a million visitors annually.
+The Branch Manager for the Key West Branch is Kim Rinaldi.

 History

 In 1892, a group of citizens organized the Key West Library Association, opening South Florida's first formal public library in the old Masonic Temple, located between Simonton and Caroline Streets.
 This location, destroyed by a hurricane in 1919, housed 1,200 volumes donated by the Key West Library Association.
 This, however, was not Key West’s first library.
 According to historian Tom Hambright, a local 1858 diary entry mentions paying $5 a year in library dues, but that is the only record of a library prior to 1892.
 After 1896, the operation was assumed by other civic groups, including the Key West Women's Club.
 The Key West Women’s Club, founded in 1915, provided library service for 44 years.
 Funds were raised through the group's efforts to build a permanent location for the library.
 The building, located at 700 Fleming Street, opened its doors to the public in November 1959 and lent approximately 230 books on its first day.

 Before 1950, the only archives of Key West history were government records or private collections, but after the Art and Historical Society was formed in 1950, it maintained a small archives to support the museum.
 With the founding of the Old Island Restoration Foundation in 1960, it became obvious that a larger archives was needed to support the restoration projects.
 On February 15, 1964, Monroe County Library Director May Hill Russell formed the Historical Research Committee to act as a single body to compile all the historical material for the city and county.
 May Hill Russell called together a group of volunteers to find and collect material for the new archives.
 This material, according to Hambright, included writer Ernest Hemingway’s documents, which had been previously stored in the back of Sloppy Joe’s Bar, and collected by Betty Bruce, the wife of Toby Bruce, “Hemingway's ‘right-hand man in Key West.”